gpeterson78/gpeterson78.github.io/gcp2.md

 #### **Senior Engineer**
 **ShopNBC (Evine Live) | Eden Prairie, MN | 2012 - 2016**
 Served as a senior engineer on critical infrastructure projects, including PCI compliance, remote data center builds, and virtualization.
-Played a key role in modernizing the company’s security infrastructure, as well as designing and deploying solutions for remote and distributed operations.
+Played a key role in modernizing the company's security infrastructure, as well as designing and deploying solutions for remote and distributed operations.

 - **Led a successful PCI compliance project**, implementing a **Red Forest** (now known as **Microsoft Enhanced Security Administrative Environment**), securing **Active Directory** and virtualization systems.
 The company passed its security audit for the first time in 14 years, with auditors unable to compromise administrative credentials.
 - The project not only **transformed the security posture** of the company but also simplified **security and domain administration**, making the system more secure and easier to maintain through effective training and integration.
-It remains one of the most impactful projects of the user’s career.
+It remains one of the most impactful projects of the user's career.
-- **Designed, installed, and administered** a **Cisco blade system** with a **Nutanix backend** to support a replicated data center at the company’s new distribution center.
+- **Designed, installed, and administered** a **Cisco blade system** with a **Nutanix backend** to support a replicated data center at the company's new distribution center.
 Led vendor negotiations, system design, and deployment, establishing a critical new infrastructure.
-- **Built and administered** a **VMware Horizon VDI platform**, enabling remote, home-based users to securely access PCI-compliant workstations hosted in the company’s data center.
+- **Built and administered** a **VMware Horizon VDI platform**, enabling remote, home-based users to securely access PCI-compliant workstations hosted in the company's data center.
 - Collaborated closely with external consultants and internal teams to ensure smooth project execution, seamless system integration, and lasting security improvements.

-—
+---

 ### **Technical Competencies**